quiquee/obc-docs/protocol-spec.md

 - `metadata` - Bytes defining any associated transaction metadata that the application may use.
 - `uuid` - A unique ID for the transaction.
 - `timestamp` - A timestamp of when the transaction request was received by the peer.
 - `confidentialityLevel` - Level of data confidentiality.
-There are 2 levels currently.
+There are currently 2 levels.
 Future releases may define more levels.
-- `nonce` - Used for security
+- `nonce` - Used for security.
-- `cert` - Certificate of the transactor
+- `cert` - Certificate of the transactor.
-- `signature` - Signature of the transactor
+- `signature` - Signature of the transactor.
 - `TransactionPayload.payload` - Bytes defining the payload of the transaction.
 As the payload can be large, only the payload hash is included directly in the transaction message.

-More detail on transaction security in section 4.
+More detail on transaction security can be found in section 4.

 ### 3.1.2.2 Transaction Specification
 A transaction is always associated with a chaincode specification which defines the chaincode and the execution environment such as language and security context.
-Currently only golang is supported for writing chaincode; other languages may be added in the future.
+Currently only Golang is supported for writing chaincode.
+Other languages may be added in the future.

 ```
 message ChaincodeSpec {